-Even with steady hands, using an iPhone to the beach can be risky business.
-With this in mind, I’ve partnered with Tech21 (a tablet and phone case company who specializes in impact protection) to share how to keep your iPhone safe and easy to use while enjoying a glorious beach day.
+Even with steady hands, using an iPhone to the beach can be a risky business.
+With this in mind, I’ve partnered with Tech21 (a tablet and phone case company that specializes in impact protection) to share how to keep your iPhone safe and easy to use while enjoying a glorious beach day.

 1. Have a Good Case

 Protect your investment with a case that helps resist drops, sand and water.
 I own a GoPro action camera so don’t take my iPhone into water (and am paranoid to submerge it in water under any circumstances), but found some peace of mind using the Tech21 Evo Aqua case during recent beach outings.
 The case completely covers the phone without too much bulk, leaving the touch screen easy to use.